Sibicle/acci-eng/content/2021-04-06-repair-macbook-hinge/index.md

   img(
     img='02-drill-hole.jpg',
-    alt='laptop hinge with flush cutters, before and after', caption='definitely see no issues here',
+    alt='laptop hinge with flush cutters, before and after', caption='definitely see no issues here'
-    unfurl=true
   )
 }}